cpaniaguam/mth491-internship/README.md

 ## Learning Outcomes

-Upon completion of the intership activites, the participants will be able to
+Upon completion of the internship activities, the participants will be able to
-- Desing a concrete obsevational research study.
+- Design a concrete observational research study.
 - Conduct data collection using adequate sampling techniques to ensure data is representative of the target population.
 -  Identify and solve potential issues with the data collection process.
 -  Select appropriate technology for analysis and visualization of the data.